-Various centralized and distributed approaches, or even a mixing of these two concepts, have been proposed to extend the network lifetime (Zhou, Das, and Gupta 2009).
-In distributed algorithms (Tian and Georganas 2002; Yang and Chin 2014b; Vu et al. 2006: Qu and Georgakopoulos 2013) each sensor decides of its own activity scheduling after an information exchange with its neighbors.
+Various centralized and distributed approaches, or even a mixing of these two concepts, have been proposed to extend the network lifetime.
+In distributed algorithms [20], [6], [21] each sensor decides of its own activity scheduling after an information exchange with its neighbors.
 The main interest of such an approach is to avoid long range communications and thus to reduce the energy dedicated to the communications.
 Unfortunately, since each node has only information on its immediate neighbors (usually the one-hop ones) it may make a bad decision leading to a global suboptimal solution.
-Conversely, centralized algorithms (Cardei and Du 2005; Zorbas et al. 2010; Pujari 2011) always provide nearly or close to optimal solution since the algorithm has a global view of the whole network.
-The disadvantage of a centralized method is obviously its high cost in communications needed to transmit to a single node, the base station which will globally schedule nodes' activities, and data from all the other sensor nodes in the area.
+Conversely, centralized algorithms [22], [23], [24] always provide nearly or close to optimal solution since the algorithm has a global view of the whole network.
+The disadvantage of a centralized method is obviously its high cost in communications needed to transmit to a single node, the base station which will globally schedule nodes' activities, data from all the other sensor nodes in the area.
 The price in communications can be huge since long range communications will be needed.
 In fact the larger the WNS is, the higher the communication and thus the energy cost are.
 In order to be suitable for large-scale networks, in the PeCO protocol, the area of interest is divided into several smaller subregions, and in each one, a node called the leader is in charge of selecting the active sensors for the current period.
 Thus our protocol is scalable and is a globally distributed method, whereas it is centralized in each subregion.

 Various coverage scheduling algorithms have been developed these past few years.
 Many of them, dealing with the maximization of the number of cover sets, are heuristics.
-These heuristics involve the construction of a cover set by including in priority the sensor nodes which cover critical targets, that is to say targets that are covered by the smallest number of sensors (Berman and Calinescu 2004; Zorbas et al. 2010).
-Other approaches are based on mathematical programming formulations (Cardei et al. 2005; Xing, Li, and Wang 2010; Pujari 2011; Yang and Liu 2014) and dedicated techniques (solving with a branch-and-bound algorithm available in optimization solver).
+These heuristics involve the construction of a cover set by including in priority the sensor nodes which cover critical targets, that is to say targets that are covered by the smallest number of sensors [25], [23].
+Other approaches are based on mathematical programming formulations [26], [27], [24], [28] and dedicated techniques (solving with a branch-and-bound algorithm available in optimization solver).
 The problem is formulated as an optimization problem (maximization of the lifetime or number of cover sets) under target coverage and energy constraints.
-Column generation techniques, well-known and widely practiced techniques for solving linear programs with too many variables, have also been used (Castaño et al. 2014; Singh, Rossi, and Sevaux 2013; Deschinkel 2012).
+Column generation techniques, well-known and widely practiced techniques for solving linear programs with too many variables, have also been used [29], [30], [31].
 In the PeCO protocol, each leader, in charge of a subregion, solves an integer program which has a twofold objective: minimize the overcoverage and the undercoverage of the perimeter of each sensor.